samnne/u-eyes/README.md

 + Enables Questions like:
 > "Yesterday, where did I put my work shirt?"

+uEyes retrieves past scene context and feeds it back into
+Gemini 3 to infer and explain
+where the item most likely is

 **4. Low Latency Guidance**

++ End-to-end response time: ~800–1200ms
++ Fast enough to feel conversational and natural
++ Designed for real-world movement, not staged demos

 ## How we built it